GDATASoftwareAG/AnsibleMoleculeWorkshop-Lessons/LESSON3.md

 ## start

-go on with your result from lesson to or copy the `lesson2_geelingguy.docker.add_tests` directory
+Go on with your result from lesson to or copy the `lesson2_geelingguy.docker.add_tests` directory.

-## Initialize
+## Initialize a new scenario

 ```bash
 docker run \